cely-tools/docs/docs/guides/quiet_re-authentication_flow.md

 I want to go over the Cely's responsibility during the "app launch flow" -->

-With the recent changes made to the [App's Life Cycle](https://developer.apple.com/documentation/uikit/app_and_environment/managing_your_app_s_life_cycle), depending on what version of iOS your application will support, you will need to call `Cely.setup(_:)` in different parts of your app's codebase.
-If your application supports iOS 12 or earlier, `Cely.setup(_:)` will be called in `application:didFinishLaunchingWithOptions` inside of `AppDelegate.swift`.
-If your application supports iOS 13 and later, `Cely.setup(_:)` will be called in `scene:willConnectTo:options:` inside of `SceneDelegate.swift`.
+With the recent changes made to the [App's Life Cycle](https://developer.apple.com/documentation/uikit/app_and_environment/managing_your_app_s_life_cycle), depending on what version of iOS your application will support, iOS 12 and earlier or iOS 13 and later — you will need to call `Cely.setup(_:)` in different parts of your app's codebase.

 The rest of the guide will follow as if your application supports iOS 13 & later.
+In the next section we will shift our focus to `scene(_:willConnectTo:options:)`

 ```swift